What is the Greater Fool Theory?

 Examples of Greater Fool Theory

-In the stock market, this theory applies too, when many investors invest in a not so profitable company with an assumption that it will be sold later at a higher profit to a greater fool.
+In the stock marketStock MarketStock Market works on the basic principle of matching supply and demand through an auction process where investors are willing to pay a certain amount for an asset, and they are willing to sell off something they have at a specific price., this theory applies too, when many investors invest in a not so profitable company with an assumption that it will be sold later at a higher profit to a greater fool.
 Investment in any stock is not made by looking at its intrinsic value and its potential to provide higher returns; rather, it is made on assumptions that someone else is there to buy it at a higher price.
 It is called survivor investing.

 Bitcoin and Greater Fool Theory

 Bitcoin was a greater fool investment.
 It is a pure example of a greater fool theory type of investment where you are not producing anything but only expecting it to go up depending on the investment made by others.
 Bitcoin works on the same principle of greater fool theory, which suggests the cycle will continue with hopes of getting a higher buy price.
 Bitcoin be shorted by using future contracts on the world’s leading derivatives marketplace.
 Bitcoin works on the Ethereum blockchain system.
-These are cryptocurrencies that are of the gold standard.
+These are cryptocurrencies that are of the gold standardGold StandardThe gold standard was a monetary term used when gold exchange was used instead of paper currency..
 People who buy bitcoin expect other people to buy it from them at a relatively higher price, but the reality is that bitcoins are the deflationary coins or currencies that people hold for the long term.
 Bitcoin should not be looked at as a financial tool because it is blockchain technology.
 In a nutshell, bitcoins are non-productive assets that entirely work on the mercy of others to buy and raise their price.

 Greater Fool Theory Investing